MikeSkuse/mikeskuse-07786/src/pages/about.md

 ---
 title: About Me
 subtitle: >-
-  This is an optional subtitle.
-It can be used to describe what this page is about.
+  This is a small portfolio website to host some small gifs and pieces of creativity for my workplace.
 image: images/about.jpg
 image_alt: Team members in a conference room
 seo: